largesingapour/vector-documentation/faq.md

 # ❓ Frequently Asked Questions

-Common questions about Vector AI, VECTOR token, and platform usage.
-If you can't find your answer here, join our [Telegram support group](https://t.me/VectorAISupport) or contact us directly.
+Common questions about Vector GPT, VECTOR token, and platform usage.
+If you can't find your answer here, join our [Telegram community](https://t.me/vectorai_tg) or contact us directly.

 ## 🚀 **General Platform Questions**

-### What is Vector AI?
+### What is Vector GPT?
-Vector AI is the first language-based blockchain explorer with built-in transaction capabilities.
+Vector GPT is the first language-based blockchain explorer with built-in transaction capabilities.
 It combines GPT-powered AI with real-time blockchain data to provide intelligent analysis, transaction preparation, and automated insights across multiple blockchains.

-### How is Vector AI different from other blockchain tools?
+### How is Vector GPT different from other blockchain tools?
 - **Conversational Interface**: Natural language commands instead of complex UIs
 - **Real-time Data**: Live blockchain state, not cached information
 - **AI-Powered Analysis**: Intelligent insights and risk assessment